Yaya-Cout/Nwagyu/src/reference/tutorial/README.md

 # External app tutorial

 This is a step-by-step tutorial for external app creation.
-At the end of this tutorial you will have a working snake game with some extra features like high- score saving or custom maps.
+At the end of this tutorial you will have a working snake game with some extra features like high-score saving or custom maps.

 Start by creating a project or directly jump to the section you want to follow: